Koda-Pig/metaversal-test/README.md

 ## Other improvements I'd like to do

-- Add a read more to text-ellipses the post content;
+- Add a read more to text-ellipses the post content; use line-clamp-3 class
 - Add toggle for dark mode